India Goa 6.-22.12. 2005

 Next we drove to a meadow that was little bit too overgrown so the larks and pipits weren’t easy to find.
 Only Malabar Larks and Paddyfield Pipits were found, so we had no luck with Rufous-tailed Lark.
 Anyway we were happy to see 5 Asian Openbills that were flying over us.

 Then we continued to the Carambolim Lake which was easy to see it was a perfect birding place!
-It was very overgrown but there were some open places which were absolutely full of Lesser Whistling Ducks, some Cotton Pygmy Geese, Garganeys, Bronze-winged and Pheasant-tailed Jacanas and Purple Swamphens.
+It was very overgrown but there were some open places which were absolutely full of Lesser Whistling Ducks, some Cotton Pygmy Geese, Garganeys, Bronze-winged and Pheasant-tailed Jacanas and Grey-headed Swamphens.
 Lots of egrets were walking on the shores, in the bushes there were a huge flock of Baya Weavers, a couple of Ashy Prinias, in a closest palmtree there was a Rufous Woodpecker eating some insects from their nest and over the lake there were 3 Asian Dartes flying!
 When we checked the lake more carefully we found still some Moorhens and when we were walking back to our small bus Abhi realized there was a Jungle Owlet calling.
 And soon Abhi also found another Jungle Owlet from the palmforest, the caller had moved further.

 On the southern side of the lake there were pools that were absolutely full of egrets, but there were also lots of waders, all the common ones but also some tripticks, Temminck’s Stints, Spotted Redshanks, Black-winged Stilts and Ruffs.
 An Indian Spotted Eagle was soaring above us and an Osprey fished an Argus Fish (a fish that looks like a football) infront of us.